GARIMA-yadav/rsa_demo/README.md

 # rsa\_demo
-a simple implementation of the RSA Cryptosystem
+a simple implementation of the RSA Cryptosystem in python